aenavidad/historical-series-re-Belize/work/dec-22/readme.md

 # navigation
 - `non-git-log.md` lists work undertaken ultra vires of this project but possibly related at some nearby point in time,
 - `free-text-nov-25.md` is free text regarding pre-print for version 1.4 of data,
+- `pp.md` is structured text for pre-print for version 1.4 of data,
+- `pp.numbers` is tsv for pre-pring for version 1.4 of data,